unit9/django-data-sync/Readme.md

 Here you need to define your natural key (read Preface for further topic).
 If natural key has value in related field, you need to use . (dot) notation.

-You can also pass argument to fields if you want to limit which fields that you want to be synced.
+You can also pass argument to `fields` parameter if you want to limit which fields that you want to be synced.

 ### DataSyncEnhancedManager